Browse by Medical Category

-- *Liver is very rich in Vitamin A so it is recommended to limit the amount of liver to occasional use only.
-Keep the amount of Vitamin A from supplements and fortified foods to a maximum of 5000 IU/day.
-It is ok to eat beta-carotene, the form of Vitamin A from fruits and vegetables, in unlimited amounts, as the body will convert it only as needed.
-Choose a variety of brightly colored fruits and vegetables!
+*Liver is very rich in vitamin A so it is recommended to limit the amount of liver to occasional use only.
+Keep the amount of vitamin A from supplements and fortified foods to a maximum of 5000 IU/day.
+Beta-carotene, the form of vitamin A from fruits and vegetables, may be consumed in unlimited amounts, as the body will convert it only as needed.
+Choose a variety of brightly colored fruits and vegetables.

 While eating nutritious foods is important during pregnancy, it is equally important to protect yourself from harmful bacteria and pathogens that can make you or your baby sick.

-It is safe to select a variety of other types of fish: well-cooked shellfish, smaller ocean fish or farm raised fish.
-It is safe to eat 12 ounces of cooked fish/week, with a typical serving size being 3-6 ounces.
+It is safe to select a variety of other types of fish, including well-cooked shellfish, smaller ocean fish or farm raised fish.
+It is safe to eat 12 ounces of cooked fish per week, with a typical serving size being 3-6 ounces.